 TPU Battle Assembly

-Troop Program Unit (TPU) drilling is commonly conducted with a reserve unit that is within commuting distance for the Soldier.
-The geographical footprint of the Army Contracting Command – Army Reserve Element (ACC-ARE) is vast and Battle Assemblies (BAs) are not held at a central location.
-Therefore, Soldiers must partner with other units and utilize annual training to maintain their readiness (e.g., the Army Physical Fitness Test, Height & Weight, basic soldiering skills and tasks).
+Aside from traditional Battle Assembly weekends, Troop Program Unit (TPU) drilling for 51Cs is commonly conducted with a reserve unit that is within commuting distance for the Soldier.
+The geographical footprint of the Army Contracting Command – Army Reserve Element (ACC-ARE) and Defense Contract Management Agency – Army Reserve Element (DCMA-ARE) is vast.
+To counteract financial expenditures for monthly travel Soldiers typically partner with other units and utilize annual training events to maintain their readiness (e.g., the Army Physical Fitness Test, Height & Weight, basic soldiering skills and tasks).
 All Soldiers must formally submit a request to Reschedule Training (RST) through their chain of command prior to completing BAs with neighboring units.
 All RSTs will be reviewed and approved on an individual basis.

 The 51C MOS requires that Army Reservists meet the same DAWIA standards as their Army Civilian and Active Duty counterparts.
 Therefore, each service member is afforded the opportunity to complete resident reclassification training at the U.S. Army Acquisition Center of Excellence (AACoE) in Huntsville, AL. It is recommended that Army Reservists attend resident training at the AACoE, but they may attend the complete complement of DAU Level I Contracting courses (resident and non-resident) in lieu of the AACoE’s course if approved through proper command channels.
 Training slots at AACoE and DAU campuses are limited, therefore it is important that each service member track their required training and submit all applications to the Command in a timely manner.